Football in Croatia: History

-The earliest record of football in Croatia dates from 1873, when English engineers and technicians of Stabilimento tecnico Fiumano played in Rijeka against the engineers building the local railway line, with local Fiumans also taking part in the game.
-The first recorded football match played in the Kingdom of Croatia was played in 1880 in Županja, between English workers of The Oak Extract Company and local youths.
+The earliest record of football in Croatia dates from 1873, when English engineers and technicians for Stabilimento tecnico Fiumano played in Rijeka against the engineers building the local railway line, with local Fiumans also taking part in the game.
+The first recorded football match in the Kingdom of Croatia was played in 1880 in Županja, between English workers of The Oak Extract Company and local youths.
 In 1890 the first school-based football clubs are founded by high school students in Rijeka.
 The sport was further popularized in Croatia by Franjo Bučar in the 1890s.
 The Croatian translation of the sport's name, nogomet, was coined by the linguist Slavko Rutzner Radmilović in 1893 or 1894.
-The name was accepted into Slovenian as well.
+The name was adopted into Slovenian as well.
+In 1896, the first edition of the Rules of the Football Game in Croatian was printed in Zagreb.

-The earliest officially registered association football clubs were founded in Pula before the turn of the century, when in August 1899 the locals founded Club Iris and later in the same year Veloce Club, both multi-sport association that had also very popular football sections.
+The earliest officially registered association football clubs were founded in Pula before the turn of the century, when in August 1899 the locals founded Club Iris and later in the same year Veloce Club, both multi-sport association with very popular football sections.
 The first clubs to be founded in the then Kingdom of Croatia-Slavonia per se were HAŠK and PNIŠK, in 1903.
-In Rijeka the Hungarian-leaning Fiumei Atletikai Club was founded in 1905 and the multicultural CS Olimpia already in 1904, but Olimpia's football section may have held its first seating only in 1906, something that is still debated among historians.
-That same year the Giovine Fiume club was founded by the Italian irredentist youth of the city and HŠK Concordia started its activities in Zagreb.
+In Rijeka, the Hungarian-leaning Fiumei Atletikai Club was founded in 1905 and the multicultural CS Olimpia in 1904, but Olimpia's football section may have held its first seating only in 1906 (the date is still debated among historians).
+In the same year, the Giovine Fiume club was founded by the Italian irredentist youth of the city and HŠK Concordia was established in Zagreb. između HAŠK-a i PNIŠK-a.

+The first public football match in Croatia was played on Marulić Square in Zagreb on October 28, 1906 between HAŠK and PNIŠK and ended with a score of 1:1.
+This match was played according to the then only valid English rules.
+The HAŠK team then consisted of the following players: Hinko Würth, Josip Besednik, Hugo Kuderna, Josip Novak, Ivo Lipovšćak, Anđelo Grgić, Marko Kostrenčić, Dragutin Albrecht, Marko Kren, Vladimir Erbežnik, Zvonimir Bogdanović; while the following played for PNIŠK: Dragutin Baki, Jan Todl, Veljko Ugrinić, Schreiber, Kiseljak, Pilepić and Uhrl.

-Among the other earliest clubs also Victoria and Olimpija Karlovac were created in 1908.
-In 1908 also the first win of Croatian city-based club against an English side is recorded when CS Olimpia beats 1-0 the official football team of the Cunard Line ship RMS Brescia.
-In 1909 GŠK Marsonia started playing in Slavonski Brod and Rijeka's then strongest side Fiumei AC was invited to play officially in the Hungarian Championship, but it decides not to.
-The same year Segesta officially appears for the first time in Sisak.
+Among the other early clubs are Victoria and Olimpija Karlovac, created in 1908.
+1908 also saw the first recorded win by a Croatian city-based club against an English side, when CS Olimpia beat the official football team of the Cunard Line ship RMS Brescia 1-0.
+In 1909 GŠK Marsonia started playing in Slavonski Brod and Rijeka's then strongest side Fiumei AC was invited to play officially in the Hungarian Championship, but turned down the offer.
+In the same year, Segesta officially appeared for the first time in Sisak.